 The West Wing has political versions of this.
 Robert Ritchie, Bartlet's opponent in season 4, at one point has Bartlet's team tricked to make them look bad.
 He and Bob Russel, Santos' opponent for the Democratic presidential nomination in season 6, are both portrayed as dirty campaigners and sleezy people while Bartlet and Santos are not.

-Season 7 has interesting case, where Santos and Vinnick face off for the presidency.
-Although Santos and his campaign are the closest to being the "heroes," Vinnick and his people are very well characterized and sympathetic.
-Vinnick repeatedly shows himself to be an honorable person and politician, sometimes even more honorable than Santos (Santos and Russell both take an ethanol pledge that they know is ridiculous, Vinnick refuses).
+Season 7 has interesting case, where Santos and Vinick face off for the presidency.
+Although Santos and his campaign are the closest to being the "heroes," Vinick and his people are very well characterized and sympathetic.
+Vinick repeatedly shows himself to be an honorable person and politician, sometimes even more honorable than Santos (Santos and Russell both take an ethanol pledge that they know is ridiculous, Vinick refuses).

 In Degrassi, Lakehurst starts out as this.
 It gets worse.